TryCatchHCF/PacketWhisper/README.md

 # Limitations / Use Notes

-<b>Be sure your PCAP file is actually PCAP format.
-If you used tcpdump or WinDump to capture the file you'll be fine.
+<b>Be sure your PCAP file is actually PCAP format.</b> If you used tcpdump or WinDump to capture the file you'll be fine.
 Wireshark however offers a wide variety of "Save As..." options for saving Wireshark traffic, only one of which is actually tcpdump/PCAP friendly.
 I'm working on better error reporting to help catch mistakes early.

 <b>Not a secure encryption scheme.</b> PacketWhisper is not a secure encryption scheme.
 It's vulnerable to frequency analysis attacks.
 Use the 'Unique Random Subdomain FQDNs' category of ciphers to add entropy and help degrade frequency analysis attacks.
 If payload secrecy is required, be sure to encrypt the payload before using PacketWhisper to process it.